If you are bringing your class to us

 Bookings are subject to additional conditions and procedures as a result of the pandemic, which are detailed below.

-Primary schools and other educational and childcare settings will be accepting children from June 1, in reduced class sizes and subject to government-specified infection controls.
-The government recommended class size is half a class (or roughly 15 children).
+Primary schools and other educational and childcare settings are now operating subject to government-specified infection controls.
 The infection control procedures required by government guidelines are:

 By booking with us you explicitly agree to the following terms, conditions and procedures, together with our general terms and conditions, and we will expect you to abide strictly by them, so please take a moment to read and understand them.

-The following may be subject to change if the official advice on the novel coronavirus changes, so it is worth revisiting this page just before your child is due to attend.
+The following may be subject to change if the official advice on the novel coronavirus changes, so it is worth revisiting this page just before your class is due to attend.

 Attendance on the day is subject to your class being virus-free, as far as it is practicable to be sure.
 To this end you must NOT bring any child if they: